Symbian9/qmapshack-doc-wiki/DocFaqRouting.md

 * Select a routing strategy (car - bike - foot, shortest - quickest, language, ...) to be used in the routing algorithm.
 * Select a series of waypoints through which the route should go.
-* Start the routing algorithm to get the required route (this may automatically happen when selecting the waypoints).
+* Start the routing algorithm to get the required route (this may automatically happens when selecting the waypoints).

-When following a route the user expects at all junctions (and only there) informations about the necessary turn in the selected language
+When following a route the user expects at all junctions (and only there) information about the necessary turn in the selected language
 (next direction, road number, distance to next junction, ...).
 No additional information is needed and therefore no additional information is shown between 2 junctions.